 karen's Story

 karen joined Watsi on February 22nd, 2016.
-Seven years ago, karen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. karen's most recent donation traveled 8,600 miles to support Mar, a 56-year-old woman residing in a refugee camp from Thailand, to fund hernia repair surgery.
+Eight years ago, karen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. karen's most recent donation traveled 8,500 miles to support Simon, a 33-year-old motorbike taxi driver from Kenya, to fund leg surgery.

 Team